-As detailed in Section B.4, the Company has in place an Internal Control System across all departments.
+As detailed in Section B.4, the Company has an internal control system in place across all departments.
 This framework requires all teams to have in place a set of controls to manage the risks to which they are exposed.